HNC COIN Price Down 14.8% Over Last Week (HNC)

-HNC COIN (HNC) traded up 40.6% against the dollar during the 1 day period ending at 15:00 PM ET on October 4th.
-HNC COIN has a total market cap of $1.30 million and $14,227.00 worth of HNC COIN was traded on exchanges in the last day.
-In the last seven days, HNC COIN has traded 14.8% lower against the dollar.
-One HNC COIN coin can currently be purchased for $0.0156 or 0.00000078 BTC on popular exchanges.
+HNC COIN (HNC) traded 40.6% higher against the dollar during the twenty-four hour period ending at 21:00 PM E.T. on October 7th.
+Over the last seven days, HNC COIN has traded 14.8% lower against the dollar.
+HNC COIN has a market capitalization of $1.44 million and $14,227.00 worth of HNC COIN was traded on exchanges in the last 24 hours.
+One HNC COIN coin can now be purchased for about $0.0172 or 0.00000088 BTC on popular exchanges.

 - Galaxy Heroes Coin (GHC) traded 9.9% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.